elvissteinjr/DesktopPlus/docs/user_guide.md

 - **Current Overlay**
   - **(Drop-down List)**:
   Use the drop-down list to select which overlay's settings to show.
 The drop-down list can be right-clicked to rename the current overlay.
 Hovering a selection highlights the overlay in the VR space to help you identify it.
+  Overlay names are generated automatically based on the overlay's capture settings unless they were renamed manually.
+To restore the automatic overlay name, leave the input field blank when renaming.
+  - **[+]**:
+  Click to quickly add another overlay.
   - **[Manage]**:
   Click to open the overlay management pop-up.
-Overlays can be added, removed, sorted or set as current from there.
+Overlays can be added, renamed, removed, sorted or set as current from there.
 Added overlays copy the settings from the current overlay and are positioned next to it if possible.
 You can also click on the overlays in the VR space to select them while the pop-up is open.

 ##### General